-Begin your training by clearly outlining the program’s goals and the outcomes you are seeking to achieve.
+Begin your training by clearly outlining the goals for the DSP peer mentoring program and the outcomes you are seeking to achieve.
 Express appreciation for the mentors’ willingness to share their expertise and their commitment to improving the organization’s services.
 Drive home the point that a positive attitude can make or break the program.

-Focus your training on leadership, communication, interpersonal and problem-solving skills.
-Teaching interpersonal skills will teach your mentors techniques for developing relationships.
-These skills come naturally to some people, but those who struggle may still make great mentors; they just need more coaching on interpersonal skills.
-Training on communication skills can help mentors identify communication blockers and communication enablers.
-Another great idea for training is to simulate mentor-mentee sessions.
+Focus your training on leadership, communication, interpersonal, and problem-solving skills.
+Teaching interpersonal skills will give your mentors the techniques they need to develop relationships.
+These skills come naturally to some people, but those who struggle may still make great mentors; they may just need a little more coaching.
+Communication skills training can help mentors identify communication blockers and communication enablers.
+Another great method for training is to simulate mentor-mentee sessions.

 Make sure your mentors can identify when they need to get additional guidance from supervisors or administrators.
 They need to know when a conversation should remain confidential and when an issue needs to be shared with others in the organization.

-- Program facilitation – Will you do a meet-and-greet session for your new mentors and mentees?
+- Program facilitation — Will you have a meet-and-greet session for your new mentors and mentees?
 Will you provide food or refreshments during committee meetings?
 What other supplies will you need?

-- Training costs – Your program facilitator will need to provide training to your mentors when they first enter the program and on an ongoing basis.
-The facilitator will need to monitor the program and check in with the mentors regularly to determine what addition training would help the mentors be more effective.
+- Training costs — Your program facilitator will need to provide training to your mentors when they first enter the program and develop recurrent, ongoing training.
+The facilitator will need to monitor the program and check in with the mentors regularly to determine what additional training would help mentors be more effective.

-The costs generally come to about $1,000 for each mentor-mentee relationship for a four- to six-month mentorship.
+The costs generally come to about $1,000 for each mentor-mentee relationship over a four- to six-month mentorship.
 That is less than half of what it costs to replace a DSP.

-Step 7: Do an orientation for your managers and front-line supervisors.
+Step 7: Host an orientation for your managers and front-line supervisors

 Market your program to all staff members in your organization.
 Let them know about the goals and benefits of the program.
-You want the recruitment process to be transparent.
+The recruitment process should be transparent.

-When picking your mentors, you want to look for the following qualities:
+When choosing your mentors, look for the following qualities:

 - They embody the mission of your organization.

-- They have a minimum of one year of experience (but a minimum of five years would be better!).
+- They have a minimum of one year of experience.

 - They have a solid knowledge of policies and procedures.